aa44414c/eNULLmerate/README.md

+**This is a work in progress and not ready for production use.
+Use at your own risk.**

 # eNULLmerate
 A project used to do initial enumeration of a system for ethical penetration testing.
 This is designed to work with Kali Linux as the primary operating system.